tkforbes/XCSoarData/README.md

 ## Terms

 The following terms are used to describe the Infoboxes used by this configuration.
-The terms themselves come from XCSoar's display of the infobox settings on the Config->Systelm->Look->Infobox Sets page.
+The terms themselves come from XCSoar's display of the infobox settings on the Config->System->Look->Infobox Sets page.

 - **Alt** : Altitude
 - **Altn** : Alternate (landing site)